Rebecca Soni

-Rebecca Soni (born March 18, 1987) is an American former competition swimmer and breaststroke specialist who is a six-time Olympic medalist.
+Rebecca Soni (born March 18, 1987) is an American former competition swimmer and breaststroke specialist who swam for the University of Southern California and is a six-time Olympic medalist.
 She is a former world record-holder in the 100-meter breaststroke (short and long course) and the 200-meter breaststroke (short and long course), and is the first woman to swim the 200-meter breaststroke in under 2 minutes 20 seconds.
 As a member of the U.S. national team, she held the world record in the 4×100-meter medley relay from 2012 to 2017 (long course).

 Soni has won a total of twenty-two medals in major international competition, fourteen gold, seven silver, and one bronze spanning the Olympics, the World, the Universiade, and the Pan Pacific Championships.
 She burst onto the international scene at the 2008 Summer Olympics where she won two silver medals and one gold.
 In the 200-meter breaststroke at the Olympics, she set the world record en route to winning gold, shocking Australian favorite Leisel Jones.
 Four years later at the 2012 Summer Olympics, Soni successfully defended her Olympic title in the 200-meter breaststroke in world record time, becoming the first woman to do so in the event.

-She was named Swimming Worlds World Swimmer of the Year award in 2010 and 2011, and the American Swimmer of the Year award in 2009, 2010 and 2011.
+She was named Swimming Worlds World Swimmer of the Year award in 2010 and 2011, and received the American Swimmer of the Year award in 2009, 2010 and 2011.

-Early and Personal life
+Early life and swimming

-Soni was born in Freehold, New Jersey, U.S. Her father Peter is of Hungarian-Jewish descent; he and his family emigrated from Cluj-Napoca, Transilvania (now in Romania), from which their families had been deported during World War II.
+Soni was born March 18, 1987 in Freehold Borough, New Jersey, U.S. Her father Peter is of Hungarian-Jewish descent; he and his family emigrated from Cluj-Napoca, Transilvania (now in Romania), from which their families had been deported during World War II.
 Her Jewish paternal grandfather Poli Schoenberg survived the Auschwitz concentration camp, whereas his parents lost their lives in the Holocaust.
-Her father's first marriage was to an American woman, whom he met during his studies, they resided together in the United States, but eventually had a divorce.
+Her father's first marriage was to an American woman, whom he met during his studies; they resided together in the United States, but eventually divorced.
 Her mother Kinga is her father's second marriage.
 She also has distant relatives in Israel.

 Soni is a 2005 graduate of West Windsor-Plainsboro High School North in Plainsboro Township, New Jersey.
-She held many school records and leads the school and state in many swimming strokes.
+During her high school years, Soni held many school records and was a New Jersey state record holder in both the 200y and 100y breaststroke.
+Starting at the age of 13, and continuing throughout her high school years, Soni swam for Scarlet Aquatics, a program run by coach Tom Speedling in Piscataway, New Jersey. near the Rutgers campus.
+Speedling received the Award of Excellence from the American Swimming Coaches Association five times, and coached both future Olympians and All Americans during his career.
 In July 2006 she had a cardiac ablation.
+Throughout 2005, Soni had a top 25 global ranking in the 200m and 100m breaststroke.